HSBC considers selling its Singapore insurance business

 A sale would follow other HSBC disposals in Europe and North America.
 In 2025, the bank agreed to sell its UK life insurance business to Chesnara and its custody business and private banking operations in Germany.
 It also sold its French life insurance unit.

-Elhedery has undertaken the biggest overhaul of HSBC in at least a decade, reorganizing it into four divisions and exiting some businesses.
+Mr Elhedery has undertaken the biggest overhaul of HSBC in at least a decade, reorganising it into four divisions and exiting some businesses.
 Last week, minority shareholders of Hang Seng Bank voted in favour of HSBC’s US$14 billion buyout.
 BLOOMBERG